Frequently Asked Questions

 Dance is a cumulative skill.
 Consistent attendance is an important factor in a child's progress and enjoyment of the program.
 We believe there is something important in committing to one thing long enough to become genuinely good at it.

-The Laird Academy is an academic year program — September through June.
+The Laird Academy is an academic year program — August through June, split into two semesters.

-Rising Stars enrollment students (TK-K) attend once a week for 45 minutes.
-Academy group students (1st-5th grade) attend twice a week for 45 minutes each session.
+Rising Stars enrollment students attend once a week for 45 minutes.
+Academy group students attend twice a week for 45 minutes each session.

 -